Search California Business Entities

 To this end, you may check the availability of your desired business entity name by running a search via the California Business Search tool.
 If no matching results appear, then the name may be available.
 Note that this search only checks against the names of entities registered with the California Secretary of State.
 You may further expand the search by utilizing other platforms, like the U.S. Patent and Trademark Office's Trademark Electronic Search System and the ICANN Registration Data Lookup tool.

-In addition, the California Secretary of State offers a Name Reservations service that you may use to reserve your desired business entity name for up to 60 days.
+In addition, the California Secretary of State offers a Name Reservation service that you may use to reserve your desired business entity name for up to 60 days.
 However, it should be noted that reserving a name with this office does not guarantee that it (the reserved name) meets all requirements for registering the business entity.

 How Do I Set Up a Business Entity in California?